-Top online wine courses to try in self-isolation
+Top online wine courses

 Available: Anytime, via the BIVB website.
 Languages: English, French, Chinese, Japanese.
-Price: Free
+Price: Free.

-The online wine course run by the University of Adelaide made headlines in 2016 when more than 11,000 people signed up.
+This online wine course run by the University of Adelaide made headlines in 2016 when more than 11,000 people signed up.

 The course runs over six weeks and is designed to take a few hours each week.
 It is still free, although you can pay for a verified certificate once completed.

 The course is designed to help you describe the taste and aroma of wine, understand grapevines and vineyard methods, and compare different winemaking techniques.

 According to the course description, you can even virtually ‘make your own wine’ once you’re done.
 There’s only one way to find out…

 The Champagne regional body, Comité Champagne, has also launched its own online course to help create more experts on France’s premier fizz.